An Algorithm for Detecting Intrinsically Knotted Graphs: Introduction

 \section{Introduction}

 All graphs in the paper are finite.
 A graph is \dfn{intrinsically knotted} (IK) if every embedding of it in $S^3$ contains a nontrivial knot.
 In the early 1980s Conway and Gordon~\cite{cg} showed that $K_7$, the complete graph on seven vertices, is IK.
 A graph $H$ is a \dfn{minor} of another graph $G$ if $H$ can be obtained from a subgraph of $G$ by contracting some edges.
 A graph $G$ with a given property is said to be \dfn{minor minimal} with respect to that property if no proper minor of $G$ has that property.
 Robertson and Seymour's Graph Minor Theorem~\cite{rs} says that in any infinite set of graphs, at least one is a minor of another.
 It follows that for any property whatsoever, there are only finitely many graphs that are minor minimal with respect to that property.
 In particular, there are only finitely many minor minimal IK graphs.
+The set of all minor minimal IK graphs is also known as the \dfn{obstruction} set of graphs for the knotless embedding property (a graph embedding in $S^3$ is knotless if it has no nontrivial knots).
 It is well known and easy to show that $G$ is IK iff $G$ contains a minor minimal IK graph as a minor.
 Hence, if we had a list of all minor minimal IK graphs, then we could determine whether or not any given graph $G$ is IK by testing whether $G$ contains one of the graphs in this list as a minor.
 But, for about the past three decades, finding such a list has remained an open problem.
-Our algorithm, which does not rely on having such a list available, can recognize some (perhaps all) IK graphs.
+Our algorithm, which does not rely on having such a list available, can recognize some (possibly all) IK graphs.